FarronF/limerick-council-meetings/meetings/2020/12/08-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 10th November 2020.md

 On the proposal of Councillor Sheahan, seconded by Councillor Teskey, it was agreed to

-allocate €2,000 for Christmas Crib in the Adare-Rathkeale Municipal District Office.--- 5
+allocate €2,000 for Christmas Crib in the Adare-Rathkeale Municipal District Office.
+---
+5

 **QUESTIONS**